Whether you’re doing it to reduce the suffering of animals, to help the planet or to improve personal health – there is something for everyone.

 It’s very easy to get caught up in the many ‘meat-free’ processed alternatives that exist as a quick protein fix.
 Yes, they are vegan, however they are probably items you want to eat less frequently – especially if you really want to focus on the health benefits associated with true plant-based eating.

 One of the biggest misconceptions is that vegans spend a lot of money on unique, specialist foods.
-Most food can be purchased in a normal supermarket at a normal price.
-Woohoo!
+Most food can be purchased in a regular supermarket at a normal price.

 Do your research…there are loads of great websites and cookbooks out there for creative ways to make your meals nutritious and exciting!